UniTime/unitime-doc/class-detail.md

 		* **Share**
 			* The percentage of teaching activity for this class associated with this instructor
 		* **Check Conflicts**
-			* When checked, the instructor's preferences are considered during departmental timetabling; also, checks are performed for this instructor to make sure there is no conflict for him/her between this class and his/her other classes (such as teaching two classes at the same time)
+			* When checked, the instructor's preferences are considered during departmental timetabling; also, checks are performed for this instructor to make sure there is no conflict for them between this class and their other classes (such as teaching two classes at the same time)
-			* When not checked, the instructor's assignment to this class is ignored during timetabling; no conflict checking will be performed between this class and his/her other classes
+			* When not checked, the instructor's assignment to this class is ignored during timetabling; no conflict checking will be performed between this class and their other classes

 * **Last Change**
 	* Information about the last change made to the class (recorded automatically when the [Edit Class](edit-class) screen is updated)